 “I can't stop until my daughter Sage is pitching a brilliant idea, and there's someone on the check-writing side of the table that says ‘Man, she really reminds me of me, or she reminds me of my daughter, or she reminds me of my niece,’” Fanfair said.
 “Because that’s how it works.
 That’s how checks get written.”

 Fanfair co-founded the startup studio Devland with his partner Miles Dotson to support the work of “wildly underestimated entrepreneurs,” including women and people of color.
 The program has since taken on 45 founders, created 14 companies, and raised about $9 million in funding.
-He also created and sold the sanitizing wipes company Just Wipes and co-founded crypto incubator ValerStudios.
+He also created the sanitizing wipes company Just Wipes.